Outlook, risks and opportunities report

-The Risk Management Committee was established in 2016 as an additional supporting management, control and supervisory body within the risk management system.
-As the highest ranking risk management body, it is directly subordinate to the Executive Board and consists of the Chief Financial Officer and Chief Infrastructure Officer, the heads of the Aviation, Commercial Activities and Real Estate business divisions, the heads of the Legal Affairs, Committees, Compliance and Environment, Corporate Development, Group Controlling and Corporate Investment Management, Corporate Communications corporate divisions and the risk manager.
+The Risk Management Committee acts as an additional supporting management, control, and supervisory body within the risk management system.
+As the highest ranking risk management body, it is directly subordinate to the Executive Board and consists of the Chief Financial and Infrastructure Officer, the heads of the Aviation, Commercial Activities, and Real Estate divisions, the heads of the Legal Affairs, Committees, Compliance and Environment, Corporate Development, Group Controlling and Corporate Investment Management, Group Security, and Corporate Communications corporate divisions, and the risk manager.
 The head of Compliance is involved in the Risk Management Committee as a guest.
-The task of the Risk Management Committee is to analyse the risks from a Group perspective and to monitor the effectiveness of countermeasures.
-It provides support with the development of the risk management system as well as risk identification, assessment and control.
-The Risk Management Committee meets quarterly and resolves upon the risk report, which is subsequently presented to the Executive Board.
+The task of the Risk Management Committee is to analyze the risks from a Group perspective and to monitor the effectiveness of countermeasures.
+It provides support with the development of the risk management system as well as risk identification, assessment, and control.
+The Risk Management Committee meets quarterly and agrees the risk report, which is subsequently presented to the Executive Board and the shareholders.

 The risk management process comprises the following steps.
-A coordination and communication platform has been established to support the risk management process.
+A coordination and communication platform has been established to provide system support for this process.

 Identification and communication of risks

 All divisional managers and Chief Executive Officers of subsidiaries and affiliated companies are responsible for the identification and assessment of risks.
-The risk officer defines risk managers in the respective divisions, who will ensure that all risk-relevant information in the respective division is coordinated, managed, documented and passed on.
-The central coordination of risk management activities in the Group is the task of the risk manager.
-He checks the divisions’ risk reports for plausibility and compliance with the Group-wide standards for risk assessment.
-The risk manager combines the divisions’ individual reports in a risk report, taking account of materiality for the Group, and reports quarterly to the Executive Board and shareholders.
-Risks that jeopardize the Group’s existence that have been identified for the first time must also be reported to the Executive Board on an ad hoc basis.
+The coordination, administration, documentation, and forwarding of all risk-related information is carried out by the respective risk manager in the respective divisions.
+The risk manager checks the divisions’ risk reports for plausibility and compliance with the Group-wide standards for risk assessment.
+He or she combines the divisions’ individual reports in a risk report, taking account of materiality for the Group, and reports quarterly to the Executive Board and shareholders.
+Risks that jeopardize the Group’s existence that have been identified for the first time must also be reported to the Executive Board on an ad-hoc basis.

 As a basis for dealing with risks responsibly, each individual employee is involved in managing risks throughout the company.
 Each employee is responsible for eliminating risks in his area and reporting indications of existing risks to his manager without delay.